Saloni-Oswal/saloni-oswal.github.io/README.md

     <ol>
       <li>Commercial banking application</li>
       <ul>
-        <li>Played a key role in ongoing development and enhancement of the bank's commercial banking web application, contributing to design and feature implementation.</li>
+        <li>Played a key role in the ongoing development and enhancement of the bank's commercial banking web application, contributing to design and feature implementation.</li>
         <li>Improved team efficiency by 25% by participating in sprint planning, backlog grooming, and retrospectives to prioritize tasks and refine requirements.</li>
-        <li>Actively participated in code reviews, knowledge sharing sessions, and continuous learning initiatives to foster a culture of collaboration and excellence within the development team.</li>
+        <li>Designed new, modular UI components to be used / documented in the in-house interactive pattern library using React Storybook.</li>
+        <li>Involved in migration of codebase from older DOJO technology to React.</li>
       </ul>
       <li>Alias management application</li>
       <ul>
-        <li>Developed and enhanced an alias management application, collaborating closely with designers and backend team to deliver high-quality solutions.</li>
+        <li>Extended the UI for an alias management system to support banking services in Hong Kong and Singapore.
         <li>Collaborated closely with cross-functional teams to deliver solutions that meet business objectives and user needs, increasing team efficiency.</li>
-        <li>Increased user accessibility by 40% by enhancing the alias management application by implementing responsive design and accessibility standards.</li>
+        <li>Achieved 95% user accessibility by implementing WCAG 2.0 standards.</li>
+        <li>Refactored existing codebase by implementing a responsive and cross browser compatible design.</li>
       </ul>
     </ol>
  <span class="experience-summary">